neonaan/Cookie-Clicker/README.md

 the game where it left off.

 ## Phase 3:
-## Instructions for Grader:
+### Instructions for Grader:

 - You can generate the first required event by clicking on the "set milestone" button.
 You will then be prompted to input an integer to set a new milestone.
 - You can generate the second required event by clicking on the "view milestones" button.
-A new window will appear that displays all the milestones that have been set so far.
+A new window will appear that displays all the milestones that have been set so far and update their statuses accordingly.
 - You can locate my visual component by noticing the counter at the top left of the screen that keeps track of how many cookies have been acquired.
 Click the big brown